KBlixt/Movie-Extra-Downloader/README.md

 this is highly recomended since it will provide a better result! getting a tmdb api key is really simple and is completed in under 5 minutes.

-there should be a folder called "extra_configs" these are the configs that will be used for each movie. each config in this folder represents one extra type.
-I've included 2 basic configurations: "720p_trailer.cfg" and "_1080p_trailer.cfg". every config file in this folder will be used to search for extras. which means that if you have multiple trailer configs in this folder it will look for multiple trailers. any file startinging with either a '.' or a '\_' will however be ignored.

-if you've installed ffmpeg and you wish to download 1080p videos simply remove the '_' in front of the 1080p config and add a '\_' in front of the 720p config so that you don't accidentally end up with 2 trailers.
+You'll also need to add extra configs to the "extra_configs" folder. there should be a folder called "default_extra_configs" here you'll find fairly well tested configs that should work well, simply copy any wanted config to the "extra_config" folder. each config in the "extra_config" folder represents one extra type. one config can download multiple videos but can only download for one type of extra at a time. configs starting with "." or "_" is ignored.

 ## Running